marius-hi/entertainment-app/README.md

 This is an Angular web application that displays the top 10 rated TV shows and top 10 Movies leveraging data from The Movie Database (TMDB) API. <br />It includes a search function for both and a detailed view for individual items.
 ### Notes
 - Responsive design
-- Application is easily themed with Angular Materials (see styles.scss to change the theme)
+- Application is easily themed with Angular Materials (see styles.scss to change the theme - only light mode)
 - Style classes use SCSS with BEM syntax
 - For the state management uses Angular services with RxJS
 - Each page has its own route